webpro-nl/knip/packages/docs/src/content/docs/explanations/comparison-and-migration.md

 All tools have in common that they have less features and don't support the concept of [monorepos/workspaces][2].
-Feel free to send in projects that Knip does not handle better, I'm up for the challenge!
+Feel free to send in projects that Knip does not handle better, Knip loves to be challenged!

 ## Migration